zephyrproject-rtos/zephyr/doc/guides/west/config.rst

 Built-in Configuration Options
 ------------------------------

 The following table documents configuration options supported by west's built-in commands.
+Configuration options supported by Zephyr's extension commands are documented in the pages for those commands.

 ..
 NOTE: docs authors: keep this table sorted by section, then option.